paulwizviz/go-algo/README.md

 ## Generics and constraints

-In the package `model` you will find an example, demonstrating the use of Go generics.
+In the package `sharedmdl` you will find an example, demonstrating the use of Go generics.

-The interface named [NumericType](./internal/model/model.go) is an example of a constraints.
+The interface named [NumericType](./internal/model/sharedmdl.go) is an example of a constraints.

 ## Binary tree structure